Dreaming of planets: celestial messengers

 Astrological note: A dark planet is an image of Saturn conjunct the natal Sun or Pluto in a key transit.
 Capricorns and Scorpios know these images especially well.
 If Saturn or Pluto is currently in tense aspect to your personal planets — it is time for serious inner work.
 It is worth it.

 A planet that does not exist in our system.
 Or one you cannot name.
 It is different.
 Foreign.
 And magnetic precisely because of its foreignness.
+Its color, shape, light — all unfamiliar.
+All beyond what you know.

-When an unknown planet appears in a dream, your Rebel speaks through it — that part which wants to go beyond the known.
+When an unknown planet appears in a dream, your Rebel speaks through it: that part which wants to go beyond the known.
 “There is something more,” it says.
 “Something you do not know about yourself and the world.
 Look.”

 An unknown planet speaks of unexplored territories within you.
 Qualities, possibilities, desires that have not yet found a name.
 This is an invitation to discovery.